reqT/reqT/README.md

 ---------------
 Preparations:
 * Install Scala 2.10.1 from http://www.scala-lang.org/downloads
-* Download the reqT.jar and put it in some directory <reqtdir> of your chioce
+* Download the reqT.jar from https://github.com/reqT/reqT/raw/master/reqT.jar and put it in some directory of your chioce, e.g. `~/reqT/lib`

 Different ways of running reqT, depending on your preference:

 1. Simple start
-    Open a terminal window and change directory to where you put the reqT.jar and type:
+    Open a terminal or cmd window and change directory to where you have put the reqT.jar and type:

-        >scala -cp reqT.jar
+        > scala -cp reqT.jar

     When the scala interpreter has started, type `reqt.init($intp)` by the scala prompt: